How to Grow Bergamot Herb from Seed

 As seed propagation tends to be the most popular method for plant breeding in general, hardy perennials such as wild bergamot can reseed successfully through multiple techniques.
 Propagate bergamot plants through root division or cuttings.

-Propagating Methods for Wild Bergamot1.
-Through root division, divide up your bee balm plants every couple of years during the spring or early fall by loosening the soil near the root ase with a gardening shovel, then gently lifting the plants upward until it’s loose.
+1. Through root division, divide up your bee balm plants every couple of years during the spring or early fall by loosening the soil near the root base with a gardening shovel, then gently lifting the plants upward until it’s loose.
 Shake off the soil, then cut through the exposed roots with gardening shears in order to separate the plant into two parts, gently drawing the rest of the roots apart.
 Replant in a timely manner with a good amount of roots with each division.
 Prune the tops of bergamot after replanting.

 2. With cuttings, during late spring or early summer, trim 4-6” of bergamot stem ends below its youngest set of leaves.
 Prune the lowest set of bee balm leaves.
 Place cuttings in a smaller pot or container with a vermiculite and peat moss mixture.
 While keeping moist, place the small pot in a plastic covering or bag until cuttings begin to root.
 Replant bee balm cuttings in another pot with well-draining soil and in a sunny location to later be transplanted outdoors.